 A Danish organization known as Intact Denmark: Association Against Circumcision of Children is aiming to gather support against male circumcision for those under the age of 18.
 A petition has been created for this and it seeks to have the minimum age for non-medical male circumcision to be set at 18.
 It has already gathered 50,000 signatures which is required to have it sent to the Danish Parliament where it will be debated on later in the year.

 The Philippines does offer government health care through the Philippine Health Insurance Corporation or better known as PhilHealth but is it really classified as universal health care?
-The country’s health secretary Francisco Duque is confident that the Philippines will have universal healthcare for all Filipinos by 2040.
+The country’s health secretary Francisco Duque is confident that the Philippines Universal Healthcare will be achieved by 2040.
 Secretary Duque stated at the 71st World Health Assembly in Geneva, Switzerland that every Filipino would have access to to quality and affordable healthcare and “attain the highest possible level of health.”
 He added: “We envision our people to be the healthiest in Asia by 2040.”
 The health assembly was attended by 194 UN member states.
 Duque led the Philippine delegation.

 Two years ago, the United Nation’s health agency’s argued for countries around the world to tax sugary drinks, but it now looks like an independent World Health Organization panel is backing away from this position.
 Health experts worldwide are disappointed with the decision, especially due to the fact that the obesity crisis continues to grow.

 Singapore’s Health Sciences Authority (HSA) is urging people not to purchase or consume two slimming products that are sold online – Nuvitra and BeColi.
-These products contain dangerous ingredients that are banned in Singapore and potent laxative.
+There are banned substance on these slimming products, they contain dangerous ingredients that are banned in Singapore and are potent laxative.
 Nuvitra and BeColi are sold online as slimming supplement by NKS Singapore.